Ultios/traffix/README.md

 # StraPy
-Sustainable Transportation Planning with Python.
+Sustainable Transportation Planning with Python. <br>
 It will soon be renamed into TraffiX, as the name "StraPy" clashed with other package name in PyPi.

 ## Purpose